skramm/sudoku_cpp/README.md

 Options:

+* `-s`: will print the steps (eliminating a candidate in a cell)
 * `-v`: verbose, will print out the mains steps and algorithms used.
 You'd better redirect in a file with that one, lots of output.
-* `-s`: will print the steps (elminating a candidate in a cell)
+Implies option "-s".

 Return values: